Corsa Highway Terrain Tire Review & Rating

 Not a lot of people have heard of the Corsa brand, which is owned by Omni United Pte.
 Ltd and based out of Singapore, but they provide some decent low-cost tires.
 (Omni also has other tire lines such as Goodride and Timberland tires to name just a couple.)

-The Corsa Highway Terrain delivers respectable dry and wet traction for a cheaper tire, and handling is good for the most part.
+The Corsa Highway Terrain delivers respectable dry and wet traction for a cheaper tire.
 Road noise is reduced but not entirely eliminated of course.
-Ride comfort is average, as is treadlife.

-Overall, as a second-tier model, the Corsa Highway Terrain is a middle of class performer in our opinion.
+Overall, as a second-tier model, the Corsa Highway Terrain is a middle to lower end of class performer in our opinion.

 What Vehicles Will The Corsa Highway Terrain Fit?